The financial

 on the agenda at present, and the nature of capitalism is such that if a crisis ever led to their adoption, every attempt

-would be made by the vested interests to repeal such measures the moment the crisis had passed.33 The hard truth
+would be made by the vested interests to repeal such measures the moment the crisis had passed.33

 of the matter is that the regime of monopoly-finance capital is designed to benefit a tiny group of oligopolists who dominate